Transfer to APU’s Top-Ranked B.S. in Nursing Transfer Program

-Students at the High Desert Regional Campus benefit from the same quality nursing education offered at the Azusa campus, and receive personalized attention in a supportive, Christian environment.
+Students at APU’s regional campuses benefit from the same quality nursing education offered at the Azusa campus, and receive personalized attention in a supportive, Christian environment.
 Taught by experienced faculty-practitioners, the transfer BSN centers on the foundation of nursing care for individuals, families, and communities across the lifespan and in a variety of environments.
 Students gain hands-on experience through clinical opportunities, and benefit from state-of-the-art technology, including simulators and virtual patients.
 Upon completion of the program, students are eligible for public health certification.

 School of Nursing Accreditation